sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-sensu.md

 ## RabbitMQ

+Clustering RabbitMQ with Sensu deployments is generally not advised due to the way that RabbitMQ functions.
 Please see the RabbitMQ [documentation][1] on clustering for building a RabbitMQ cluster.

 ## Redis